Depression During Quarantine: 13 Mental Health Tips from Therapists

 If you’re currently feeling worried or uncertain at the moment, you’re not alone.
 The outbreak of the coronavirus (Covid-19), first reported in Wuhan, China, is now in more than 100 countries including the U.S. There are school closures, work-from-home mandates, and other government restrictions that have dramatically put a halt to “normal” life.
-Now, the new normal is “social distancing” and being mostly housebound to help prevent further spread of the disease.
+Now, the new normal is “social distancing” and being mostly housebound to help prevent further spread of the infection.
 And for people at risk, this isolation may set the stage for the onset of depression.

 Extreme stress during quarantine

 “We know that a significant percentage of the population has pre-existing mood or anxiety disorders and are more likely to have difficulty coping with extreme stress,” says Victor M. Fornari, MD, vice-chair of child & adolescent psychiatry at the Zucker Hillside Hospital in Glen Oaks, New York.
 This is coupled with others who may not have been diagnosed with depression or anxiety in the past, but are at risk now due to financial instability brought on by the Covid-19 pandemic and/or fear of getting sick or fear that vulnerable friends and family will become ill, says Dr. Fornari.

 “Feelings of sadness, difficulties getting out of bed, poor sleep (insomnia or sleeping too much), poor eating habits (under- or overeating), turning to drugs, alcohol, tobacco to cope, self-isolation/distancing more than is recommended are all red flags,” she says.
 Other signs include anger outbursts, ruminative or obsessive thinking patterns, thoughts about harming oneself, or feelings of hopelessness/helplessness.
 “It is important for family members, friends, and coworkers to recognize these signs in high- risk groups.”
 These are 13 common words and phrases that may signal depression.

 To stave off depression, our mental health experts offer their tips on ways to cope during Covid-19.